jean-michel-gonet/angular-backtest/README.md

 ```

 To see the cash transfers, we need to add it to the report.
 This time we
-refer it to the right axis, and not normalize it:
+refer it to the right axis, and not normalise it:

 ```
 this.ng2ChartReport = new Ng2ChartReport([